Methodology

 The wrong first use case

-Successful AI starts with a bounded workflow where human gates, inputs, and outcomes are clear.
+Successful AI starts with a bounded workflow where the Human Workbench, inputs, and outcomes are clear.
 The first project either builds organizational confidence or burns it.
 Choose accordingly.

 Engagement Models